The Best Ramen In Boston

 At first, we were a little unsure about vegan ramen.
 We even had vegan friends who were unsure about vegan ramen, but that skepticism was cured with just one visit to Red White (unfortunately there were no solutions to pessimism here).
 This place has six different options, but each bowl comes with a broth that’s as rich as some Back Bay residents.
 The variety of vegetable toppings also provides a nice textural contrast to the noodles, and if miso avocado is an available option on the day you visit, it’s a great addition to your bowl.

 At Ruckus, the “noodle house” that’s a sister spot to Shojo, the ramen bowls are reimagined riffs on classics, kind of like more delicious song covers.
-The Tokyo-style ramen, for instance, comes with fried pork belly instead of sliced pork, and the miso ramen has ground pork and grilled corn.
+The miso ramen has grilled pork belly and they have a red coconut pumpkin curry with roasted corn.
 Overall, they’re subtle touches, but ones that make the ramen interesting in a respectful way - which sadly can’t be said of Taylor Swift’s rendition of “September” by Earth, Wind & Fire.
-One important note: Ruckus is currently closed, though we’re hoping to see them back soon.

 The noodles at Yume Wo Katare are very good - arguably some of the best in Boston.
 But otherwise the ramen here is a consistent onslaught of garlicky pork flavor.
 We don’t necessarily mind that, but halfway through a bowl we do start to grow a little weary.
 Yet Yume still makes the list primarily because prior to the pandemic, it was one of the most unique dining experiences around.
 Strangers would gather in a tiny room, slurp absurdly rich broth, then share their dreams.
 Jose wanted to be a poet.
 Amy longed to start a New England llama farm.
 Cam believed recycling wine would save the world.
 It was a little corny, far more earnest than any political debate, but perhaps representative of an idealism we all need in life right now.